 The armor is constructed of a unique mix of steel and fiberglass based on a formula developed by Mister Fantastic.
 The hands can fire pulsar beams while blasters are mounted in the eye and chest area.
 Sonics and missiles can also be deployed.
 Non-lethal weapons such as nets and smoke bombs are also usable.

 The gauntlets possess blasters, shoulder mounts include a gatling gun, beam weapon and rocket launcher.
 On at least one occasion the launcher has been set to use the Super-Powered Inhibiting Nanobots (SPIN) power neutralizer.
 Cannons can also extend from the chest area, epaulets, and hip pods.
 The arms can function even if separated from Rhodes.
 The armor also has satellite interface with internal monitors that allow him to access any database on the planet.

 Iron Man 2.0

-In this story arc, James "War Machine" Rhodes will be getting new and more powerful armor.
+New and more powerful armor.
 Removing all of the extra bulk, and cannon rockets/machine gun, he will be getting an advanced model that resembles Iron Man's newest armor.
 He will be able to move much faster, however will still have the same abilities like his previous armor.
 Everything about this armor is upgraded.
 It has a new operating system, and will have different abilities that have yet to be revealed.

 “In Rhodey's internal monitors, a thing called a 'Kill Number' pops up when he eyes a new villain.
 That's not the number of people the villain's killed; that's a rating based on all the information Rhodey's downloaded from every accessible database on the planet that helps Rhodey decide who deserves the ultimate sanction"- Greg Pak